 Pediatric dentists are the pediatricians of dentistry.
 A pediatric dentist has two to three years of specialty training following dental school and limits his practice to treating children and adolescents only.
 Pediatric dentists are primary and specialty oral care providers for infants and children through adolescence, including those with special health needs.

 How often does my child need to see the pediatric dentist?

 A check-up every six months is recommended in order to prevent cavities and other dental problems.
 However, your pediatric dentist can tell you when and how often your child should visit based on their personal oral health.

 How safe are dental x-rays?

 There is very little risk in dental x-rays.
 Pediatric dentists are especially careful to limit the amount of radiation to which children are exposed.
-Lead Apron and high-speed film are used to ensure safety and minimize the radiation.
+A lead apron and high-speed film are used to ensure safety and minimize radiation.